BrunoScaglione/Progressive-Regressive-Demo/README.md

 1. Progressive: in progressive vesting, employees get vested according to a function of the ratio of goals completed by all goals, in the month.

 2. Regressive: in regressive vesting, when employees aren't working for the company anymore they get "unvested", which means they transfer back received assets.
-This transfer occurs exactly how the progressive vesting ocurred.
+This transfer occurs exactly how the progressive vesting occurred.

 This method is intended to avoid asset erosion, retain talents and provide extra incentive for them.

 ## Requirements

-The project has some dependecies that need to be installed first.
+The project has some dependencies that need to be installed first.

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install dependencies.